-I am a writer who practices law in New York City.
-I write literary fiction with heavy genre elements, particularly crime and mystery.
+I am a writer who practices law in New York City, where I write literary fiction with heavy genre elements, particularly crime and mystery.
 I am represented by Madelyn Burt of Stonesong.
 In 2016, I won the Long Fiction Award at the Midwest Writers Workshop.

 After obtaining my Bachelor of Fine Arts in Drama, I founded a theater company and wrote, produced, and acted in a variety of plays.
 Starving, and figuring that I did not owe quite enough in student debt, I applied to law school.